MichelaPetri/MichelaPetri.github.io/_pages/about.md

 I am interested in theoretical aspects of Reinforcement Learning (RL) and Inverse Reinforcement Learning (IRL).

 Before coming to Tübingen, I completed my bachelor's and master's degrees in mathematics at the Sapienza University of Rome.

+I am also part of the organization of [Tübingen Women in Machine Learning](https://tuewiml.github.io).